jplorg/jpl/docs/getting-started.md

 Strings are usually wrapped in double quotes `"` as boundaries, but you can also use single quotes `'` instead.

-If a string contains it's own boundaries, you must either [escape them](spec.md#string-escape-sequences), or switch to alternative boundaries.
+If a string contains its own boundaries, you must either [escape them](spec.md#string-escape-sequences), or switch to alternative boundaries.
 Tabs and any newline symbols also need to be escaped, unless you are using [multiline strings](#multiline-strings).

 ```jpl